The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Background material

 Alternatively one can use the (deterministic) steepest descent method which also works in Banach spaces, which considers the following problem

 The approach which we introduce is the stochastic steepest descent method (SSD), which functions as, and is defined, very similarly to the stochastic gradient descent method (SGD).
 Before we discuss the SSD, let us recall the SGD and various properties and common assumptions.
-We describe the SSD below in Algorithm \ref{alg:ssd}, where $j_u$ denotes the gradient of $j$ w.r.t. to the second variable $u$.
+We describe the SSD below in Algorithm \ref{alg:ssd}, where $j_u$ denotes the gradient of $j$ w.r.t.~the second variable $u$.
 Similarly we present the SGD in Algorithm \ref{alg:sgd}.
 Notice the \textit{only} difference between Algorithms \ref{alg:ssd} and \ref{alg:sgd} is line 5.

+We note that the SGD necessarily has a unique minimizer in line 5, whereas SSD, one might only be able to prove that there exists a minimizer, not necessarily a unique one.
+For SGD, this is of course a standard variational problem in an Hilbert space, whereas for SSD, this is the minimization within the closed unit ball, a convex linear problem.
+As such, the computation of step 5 within SSD may be challenging - in the examples we present, we detail how to calculate the steepest descent.

 Further notice that at each iterate, we may draw multiple samples in a so-called batch.
 Let us note that one might wish to choose the size of this batch dynamically.
 This is not necessary, however it may be useful for certain problems where evaluations are cheap.
-Of course it is clear that we require that $j$ is a.s.~differentiable in its first variable, otherwise the algorithm does not make sense.
+Of course it is clear that we require that $j$ is a.s.~differentiable in its second variable, otherwise the algorithm does not make sense.
 In terms of the SGD related to PDE-constrained optimization, there has been recent extensive work both numerically and analytically.
-For the later, this has been primarily concerned with deriving convergence results related to the functional \eqref{eq:func} as well as the iterates.
-In particular a relevant result is Theorem 4.7 from \cite{GW20} which states that given a functional $\mathcal{J}$ and the optimal state $u$, with various convexity assumptions which shows
+For the later, this has been concerned with deriving convergence results related to the functional \eqref{eq:func} as well as within its iterates.
+Specifically a relevant result is Theorem 4.7 from \cite{GW20} which states that given a functional $\mathcal{J}$ and the optimal state $u$, with various convexity assumptions which shows

 where $\nu$ is some particular constant related to the strong convexity.
 Furthermore they also show